top of page

 New methods for analyzing biological networks

-We create new network analysis techniques that are specifically designed to answer important questions in biology and medicine.
-ALPACA compares regulatory network structure between cases and controls to identify modules that are specific to disease.
-Inspired by differential expression (mRNA) analysis, we developed CRANE to estimate the statistical significance of differential modules.
-Our methods are open-source and available on our lab Github page.
+We create new algorithms that are specifically designed to identify disease-driving network structures.
+ALPACA compares regulatory network structure between cases and controls to find disease modules that are specific to disease.
+CRANE estimates the statistical significance of changes in network modular structure.
+TIGER simultaneously estimates transcription factor activities and regulatory network structure using Bayesian matrix factorization Our methods are open-source and available on our lab Github page and through the NetZoo package.

-Neuroendocrine tumors are an aggressive type of cancer that can occur in many organs throughout the body.
-Merkel cell carcinoma is the only neuroendocrine cancer that can be caused by a virus.
-Using the virus, we can generate "cancer in a test tube" and observe how neuroendocrine cancer develops in the lab.
-Using genomic profiling, we are creating dynamic regulatory network models to understand how normal skin cells are reprogrammed into a precancerous neuroendocrine state - and to identify drugs that can reverse this process.
+Merkel cell carcinoma is a neuroendocrine cancer that can be caused by a virus.
+Using this virus, we can generate "cancer in a test tube" and observe how neuroendocrine tumors develop.
+Using genomic profiling, we create dynamic regulatory network models to understand how normal skin cells are reprogrammed into a precancerous neuroendocrine state - and identify drugs that can reverse this process.

 bottom of page